NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 Note that these pours should not form a complete ring or "donut".

 The top and bottom layers should have a single, large pour of `GND` that covers everything except the area around the antenna.

+Ideally, your pours should not have sharp (90-degree) corners, since it leads to "current crowding".
+This is not a big deal in our designs, but it is an interesting phenomenon (https://www.signalintegrityjournal.com/blogs/6-expert-advice-on-power-integrity/post/534-the-perils-of-right-angle-turns-at-dc).

 #### Exploiting Your Power and Ground Planes